vtrevino/ogmapper/README.md

 ## Processing RNA reads (for pseudo-counts)
 This section explains how to use ogMapper to estimate fast pseudo-counts from RNA-Seq experiments.

-### Index Generation for RNA

 #### Step 1: Generate GTF indexes
-This step extracts the sequences genes, exons, and transcripts from a fasta-genome
+This step extracts the sequences for genes, exons, and transcripts from a fasta genome files and gtf/gff files.

 Syntax: